Trains to Birmingham

 Actors Adrian Lester and Martin Shaw, comedian Jasper Carrott and musicians Ozzy Osbourne, Jeff Lynne, Toyah Willcox and Steve Winwood have proud Birmingham blood in their veins.
 They reflect the city’s diverse cultural scene which includes theatres, museums, galleries, concert venues and the majestic Symphony Hall, home of the City of Birmingham Symphony Orchestra.

-If you’re looking for things to do and see in Birmingham by train, check out our essential guide to the best days out, exhibitions, music, nightlife, theatre, comedy and dance in the city.
-You’ll also find unmissable 2For1 offers across the region.
-Simply download the relevant voucher and present it with valid train tickets at your chosen attraction.
+If you’re looking for more things to do and see in Birmingham by train, check out our unmissable 2FOR1 offers across the region.
+Simply apply for the relevant voucher and present it with valid train tickets at your chosen attraction.

 Food and drink